 Tax on soft drinks

 The Government will raise a further EUR 25 million in soft drink taxes, focusing the increase on sugar-rich drinks to reinforce the guiding effect of the tax in the field of public health.
 The Government will investigate whether the tax could be restructured to exclude fruit and berry juices.
 The prospects for increasing the tax exemption threshold for small-scale producers will also be studied.

 The Government will study the prospects for introducing a public health promotion tax on such products as sugar.
 It will also present its views actively at EU level regarding the scope for introducing new kinds of health promotion taxes.

-Objective 6: Real estate taxation
+Real estate taxation

 The reform of real estate tax seeks to ensure a better overall match between real estate tax values and the fair value of properties.
 Preparation of the reform must pay closer attention to the true market value of both land and buildings.

 The real estate tax reform must not cause unreasonable changes in anyone’s property tax, and will be assessed from the perspective of reasonable change before it is introduced.
 The reform will be accompanied by an investigation into ways of allowing for the reduced solvency of a taxpayer.